Erkesto/practice/Notes/code_review_tips.md

 ### User input should be limited

 Users can potentially input an unlimited amount of data to send to you.
-It's important to set limits if a function takes any kind of user data in.
+It's important to set limits if a function takes any kind of user data.

 ```javascript
 router.route('/message').post((req, res) => {